Happy Martin Luther King Day! To celebrate, I’ve been making some of our favorite southern foods, including angel food cake.

 Here’s the recipe.
-It’s a scaled down version of CI’s which has a higher proportion of flour and seems a little less eggy than others.
+It’s a scaled down version of a recipe which has a higher proportion of flour and seems a little less egg-y than others.
 The cake is still very much angel food cake, but it’s denser and has more structure to it.
 And while I did cool the cake upside down in the loaf pan by balancing the edges on two bowls, I think it would have been fine cooled right side up.

 - 3/4 cup plus 2 tablespoons granulated sugar (6.1 oz/171 grams)

 - 1/2 cup cake flour plus 1 tablespoon (2.2 oz/60 grams)

 - 6 large egg whites at room temperature